AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 The :ada:`Using_Constrained_Attribute` procedure below declares two objects of :ada:`Simple_Record` type: :ada:`R1` and :ada:`R2`.
-Because the :ada:`Simple_Record` type has default values for its discriminant, we can declare objects of this type without specifying a value for the discriminant.
+Because the :ada:`Simple_Record` type has a default value for its discriminant, we can declare objects of this type without specifying a value for the discriminant.
 This is exactly what we do in the declaration of :ada:`R1`.
 Here, we don't specify any constraints, so that it takes the default value